 Tomatillo Salsa Verde Sauce

-If you like heat, use the whole thing.
-If you are heat sensitive, slice it in half lengthwise and remove the white membrane and seeds.
+If you are heat sensitive, start with half a jalapeno.
+Slice the jalapeno in half lengthwise and remove the white membrane and seeds.
 The membrane is where most of the heat is, not the seeds.
-And you might consider wearing disposable kitchen gloves when working with peppers.
+Try wearing disposable kitchen gloves when working with peppers.
 If you don’t, do not touch your eyes after working with them, even after washing your hands!

 Uses for Tomatillo Salsa Verde Sauce